 The social security system has significant problems in funding.
 Critics argue that the system will not be able to continue to support payouts in the near future.
 Many factors and possible solutions have been considered.
 One of the possible solutions is the use of private accounts.
 Private accounts are seen as a possible way of ensuring the adequacy of social security financial resources.
 The advantages point to ensuring long-term survival of the social security system.
 However, private accounts have disadvantages, too.
+These disadvantages must be considered in evaluating the suitability of such accounts as a means of improving the social security system.
 In spite of the disadvantages and risks, private accounts could prove to be the reform solution for sustainability of the social security system.

 This article examines the debate on whether or not social security should be reformed to include private accounts.
 Should Social Security be reformed to include private accounts?